concourse/rfcs/README.md

 ## Implementing an RFC

-When an RFC is merged the core team assignee is responsible for opening an issue on the [Concourse repository](https://github.com/concourse/concourse) in order to keep track of its implementation.
+When an RFC is merged the core team assignee is responsible for opening an issue on the [Concourse repository](https://github.com/concourse/concourse) to keep track of its implementation.
 The issue can be lightweight and just reference the RFC.
 The assignee must also add a link to the issue at the top of the RFC's proposal document.

-The [**maintainers** team][maintainers-team] is responsible for determining the proposal's priority by adding a **priority/high**, **priority/medium**, or **priority/low** label.
-Priority is an approximation by overall value and desired timeline for implementation.
+The [**maintainers** team][maintainers-team] is responsible for determining the proposal's priority by adding a **priority/high**, **priority/medium**, or **priority/low** label to the RFC's issue.
+Priority is an approximation of overall value and desired timeline for implementation.

 An RFC author is not necessarily responsible for its implementation, though they may volunteer.
 If the maintainers have sufficient bandwidth they may place it on their roadmap by prioritizing the issue in a GitHub project.
-Otherwise the maintainers team will add a **help wanted** label to the issue.
+Otherwise the maintainers will add a **help wanted** label to the issue.

 In any case, contributors may volunteer to implement a proposal provided that work has not already begun.
 If you would like to volunteer, please leave a comment on the issue to let others know!

-From there, the implementation process itself falls under the normal [Concourse development process][contributing].
+From there, the implementation process falls under the normal [Concourse development process][contributing].